SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_trial/4_setup_trial_workzone.md

     You need to add the missing Role Collection "Launchpad_Admin" to your user.

-    The required role collections have already been created with the subscription to the Launchpad Service.
+    The required role collections have already been created as part of the subscription to the Launchpad Service.

 5. In the left-handed navigation pane of the BTP Cockpit, navigate to **Security --> Users** and click on users.